scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 }
 ```

 The function takes a string containing comma seperated integers, splits the string, converts the strings to int, and adds them.
 Clearly, this is no rocket science.
-However, please do noet that after the `sum()` function is called by the `pred()` function, the resulting sum is stored in memory, *and* both the location (`out_loc`) and length (`out_len`) of the memory are stored.
+However, please do note that after the `sum()` function is called by the `pred()` function, the resulting sum is stored in memory, *and* both the location (`out_loc`) and length (`out_len`) of the memory are stored.
 These are used to by the runtime to retrieve the output-data.

 ### Returning the output-data
 Again, as [explained above](#get_out_len), the runtime will ask the executable for the location and size of the output-data.
 This is implemented using two simple functions: